-The current Covid-19 pandemic has created an unprecedented challenge for the Company in making judgements regarding trading prospects.
-The pandemic has impacted on the Company's ability to trade during the second quarter of the 2020 financial year.
-The Company has prepared forecasts up to 31 December 2022 based upon what it considers to be worst case assumptions for the period from June 2020.
-After considering these forecasts, together with the available government support, the directors are of the opinion they have enough resources to cover expected expenses to 31 December 2022.
+The Company has prepared forecasts up to 31 December 2025 based upon what it considers to be worst case assumptions.
+After considering these forecasts, the directors are of the opinion they have enough resources to cover expected expenses to 31 December 2025.

-As such the directors consider that the Company has adequate resources to continue in operational existence for the period of the forecasts to 31 December 2022 and believe it is appropriate to continue to adopt the going concern basis of accounting in preparing the financial statements.
+As such the directors consider that the Company has adequate resources to continue in operational existence for the period of the forecasts to 31 December 2025 and believe it is appropriate to continue to adopt the going concern basis of accounting in preparing the financial statements.